jessehu/helm-harbor/README.md

 ## Persistence

-VMWare Harbor stores the data and configurations in emptyDir volumes.
+Harbor stores the data and configurations in emptyDir volumes.
 You can change the values.yaml to enable persistence and use a PersistentVolumeClaim instead.

 > *"An emptyDir volume is first created when a Pod is assigned to a Node, and exists as long as that Pod is running on that node.
 When a Pod is removed from a node for any reason, the data in the emptyDir is deleted forever."*